On a personal note, this past year and a half or so has been kind of rough. I'm sure that a lot of you can relate to some degree.

 Until we get there...

-That said, my mom appreciates the help around the farm, and I am thankful for the time that I get to spend with her, especially since it's time that I never really got with my dad.
+My mom appreciates the help around the farm, and I am thankful for the time that I get to spend with her, especially since it's time that I never really got with my dad.
 Besides, who knows where I'll be living after this?
-Being here is also kind of therapeutic in its own way, an opportunity to recharge for whatever comes next.
+I am excited by the possibilities.
+At the same time, being here is kind of therapeutic in its own way, an opportunity to recharge for whatever comes next.
 Life is precious, and it's easy to take the things we have for granted.
 Right now, I'm just trying to make the most of what I've got, one day at a time, while trying to create and pursue new opportunities to look forward to.

 Got my life, and it's ok